 Imagine you have a pressure meter probe inside the disc which reads from 0% to 100% (100% meaning danger!).
 The higher the pressure, the more strain on the injured areas at the back or sides of the disc.
 Lying on your back, the meter would read very low.
 Walking would also be quite low (good).
-Standing not so good.
+Standing still not so good.
 Leaning forward (e.g. assembling furniture, cleaning teeth, washing up, doing the car) is bad.
 Sitting (even proper sitting) is very bad.
 Sitting in a slumped position is almost disastrous.
 Of course, the longer you maintain a bad position, the longer the bad effects of high IDP have to work!
-This is why that even though one should minimise the time spent sitting, even if sitting properly, regular breaks from sitting every 10 minutes or so, even if only for a minute, will give time for the straining fibres to move back into position.
+This is why that – even though you should minimise the time spent sitting, even if sitting properly – regular breaks from sitting every 10 minutes or so (even if only for a minute) will give time for the straining fibres to move back into position.

 The key factor is – are your back muscles relaxed?
 Just remember that preventing your back muscles from working too hard or too long will keep IDP under control, and you will be half-way there.
 For example, sitting too far away from your desk and ‘reaching’ for the keyboard or mouse will trigger significant back muscle contraction, leading to peak rises in IDP.

 Disc health may be helped by improving nutrition.
 Drink more water to hydrate the body.
 Consider taking 1000 mg of vitamin C a day, and a capsule of vitamin E, to assist in tissue healing, if only for a few months.
 Smoking is especially bad for disc health; consider cutting right down through any healing period.